Sufficient conditions for QMC analysis of finite elements for parametric differential equations: Introduction

 We assume that the parameter field \( a \) is modeled as a Gevrey-regular random field.
 More precisely, we consider random fields that can be represented as smooth functions of countably infinite sequences of independent random variables, which may follow uniform or Gaussian distributions.
 This setting includes a wide class of parametric models arising in uncertainty quantification and partial differential equations (PDEs) with stochastic parameters.

 Under further assumptions, we establish dimension-independent error bounds for quasi-Monte Carlo (QMC) methods applied to compute expected values of quantities of interest.
 These quantities are assumed to depend continuously on either the solution \( u \), the flux \( \vec{q} \), or the gradient \( \nabla u \).
-Our analysis shows that optimal convergence rates of QMC methods can be achieved in this setting, provided the integrands inherit sufficient regularity from the underlying parametric dependence.
+Our analysis shows that \corr{dimension-independent and faster-than-Monte Carlo} convergence rates of QMC methods can be achieved in this setting, provided the integrands inherit sufficient regularity from the underlying parametric dependence.

 The theoretical framework developed in this work applies to a wide variety of balance equations discretized using finite element methods.
 We show that the required assumptions are satisfied for the diffusion equation when discretized with conforming finite elements, mixed finite element methods, and hybridizable discontinuous Galerkin (HDG) schemes.